|The City Under the Bridge

 “Oh, Glynnanis, where is your sense of adventure?
 And anyway, it doesn’t look all that dismal.”

-:My sense of adventure tells me to stay well away from water, Glynnanis said. :And I sense magic here, ancient magic
+:My sense of adventure tells me to stay well away from water, Glynnanis said. :And I sense magic here, ancient magic and ill

-and ill intentions.
+intentions.
 We should not linger.

 “I sense nothing,” Anwyn said.
 “I think you’re just in one of your grumpy moods.
-Rhystar will be envious when I tell
+Rhystar will be envious when I tell him of

 :Clearly you and I have different ideas of adventure, the harp said.

 Anwyn shook his head and hurried on.
 Shelter for the night.
-A sanctuary against wind and water and wolves and
+A sanctuary against wind and water and wolves and bears.

 Still, he would make certain Glynnanis was well wrapped.